gnosis/gnosisvpn-client/ONBOARDING.md

 ### 5. Configure your hoprd node to allow GnosisVPN connections [macOS]

-GnosisVPN will create a UDP connection to your hoprd node on a specified port (e.g.: `1422`).
+GnosisVPN will create a UDP connection to your hoprd node on a specified port (e.g., `1422`).

 Treat this as an additional port for hoprd that needs the same treatment as the peer-to-peer port and API port.
 If you set up any firewall rules or [port forwarding](https://docs.hoprnet.org/node/port-forwarding) for those ports you will need to do the same for the GnosisVPN port.